bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_TicketVendingMachine/Documentation.md

 Properties of ticket vending machine.
-The property set can be used by _IfcElectricAppliance_ with PredefinedType _VENDINGMACHINE_.
+The property set can be used by _IfcElectricAppliance_ with PredefinedType VENDINGMACHINE.